ardaaersoy/Todoey/README.md

 # Todoey

-It is an ios app named as Todoey.
-You can take all your notes in different parts and after deleting the app your history was stored in database and they will be inserted again when you download the app.
+It is an iOS app named as Todoey.
+You can take all your notes in different parts and after deleting the app your history was stored in Realm database and they will be inserted again when you download the app.

 Created using swift 4.

 <hr>